signalogic/SigSRF_SDK/pktlib_readme.md

   * uPktNumber, if non-zero, will be included at the end of warning, error, and/or information messages.
 For messages concerning Interface Description, Interface Statistics, Journal, Decryption, or other block types the text "last transmitted data " is added and uPktNumber-1 is displayed, as these block types do not contain actual transmitted packet data.
 Applications are expected to keep track of packet numbers, for example to match accurately with Wireshark, even if they perform non-sequential file access
   * szUserMsgString, if not NULL, should point to a user-defined text string that will be displayed at the end of warning, error, and/or information messages

-On success pkt_buf contains packet data from the pcap, pcapng, or rtpXXX file.
+On success pkt_buf will contain packet data read from the pcap, pcapng, or rtpXXX file.

 <ins>Return Value</ins>